 The Six Dynasties period from the third to sixth centuries CE was one of the most dynamic periods in Chinese art history, akin to the European Renaissance in the impact it had on artistic creativity and the celebration of individual expression.
 Art in a Time of Chaos: Masterworks from Six Dynasties China, 3rd-6th Centuries, now… Continue reading Artistic Creativity in Six Dynasties China

 I was attending an event at the Royal College of Physicians of London in early March 2016, and I had a plenty of time to spare.
 One of my targets was, of course, the British Museum.
-Two years ago, Jan van der Crabben (founder and CEO of the Ancient History Encyclopedia) asked me to draft… Continue reading The Black Obelisk of Shalmaneser III, but I lacked detailed and high-quality images of all aspects of the obelisk.
-Nowadays, I’m equipped with a Nikon D750 full-frame camera and incredible lenses.
-So let’s spend some time looking at the obelisk and enjoy its wonderful artistic scenes.
+Two years ago, Jan van der Crabben (founder and CEO of the Ancient History Encyclopedia) asked me to draft… Continue reading The Black Obelisk of Shalmaneser III at the British Museum

 The Galleria degli Uffizi in Florence is one of the oldest and most famous art museums in the world.
 In addition to Renaissance masterpieces including works from Botticelli, Michelangelo and Leonardo da Vinci, the Uffizi houses one of the world’s most important collections of ancient Roman and Greek statues.
 The Medicis’ interest in ancient art started… Continue reading The Nerva-Antonines in Florence

 We know many things about history, but what we don’t know outweighs what we think we know.
 Throughout my travels, I have come not only to embrace, but to seek out history’s mysteries.
 If your eyes and your mind are open you can find mysteries whenever and wherever you travel.
 Malta is one of those places where… Continue reading 7 Strange Artifacts from Malta

 Power and Pathos: Bronze Sculpture of the Hellenistic World underscores the power, prestige, and pre-eminence of ancient sculpture during the Hellenistic Era.
 This blockbuster show, which opened at the Palazzo Strozzi in Florence, Italy this spring, is the first major international exhibition to assemble nearly 50 ancient bronzes from the Mediterranean region and beyond in… Continue reading The Power and Pathos of Hellenistic Bronze Sculpture